Monday, 5 August 2024

 of any country in Europe,[1]

-and I know from my own struggle with it over many years,
+and I know from my own experience,

 that it can be a demon which it is hard to exorcise.